Fullwood asks judge to dismiss wire fraud charges

 Rep. Reggie Fullwood faces wire fraud, tax charges

-JACKSONVILLE, Fla. - Judge Marcia Morales Howard denied a motion Monday from state Rep. Reggie Fullwood to dismiss the wire fraud charges against him.
+JACKSONVILLE, Fla. – The attorney for state Rep. Reggie Fullwood, D-Jacksonville, filed a motion Friday, asking a judge to dismiss the federal wire fraud charges against his client.

-Fullwood’s defense lawyer challenged the government’s assertion that those who contributed to Fullwood’s re-election campaign were defrauded when Fullwood diverted some of those funds for his own personal use.
+Fullwood’s defense lawyer challenges the government’s assertion that those who contributed to Fullwood’s re-election campaign were defrauded when Fullwood diverted some of those funds for his own personal use.

-The defense argued that while wrongful under state law, the diversion does not threaten the contributors’ property interest, and so they are not victims of fraud.
+The defense argues that while wrongful under state law, the diversion does not threaten the contributors’ property interest, and so they are not victims of fraud.

-The defense said Fullwood has complete discretion over the use of the funds.
-The defense noted that the government has changed its position on the allegations against Fullwood several times, and has made the case “a moving target.”
+The defense says Fullwood has complete discretion over the use of the funds.
+The defense notes the government has changed its position on the allegations against Fullwood several times, and has made the case “a moving target.”